 - Course Materials: in some instances, students will be required to submit course materials in order to verify depth and breadth of the content delivered in a course.
 Examples of course materials include course assignments, midterms, final exams, and laboratory reports.

-The College of Engineering permits students to transfer and apply a maximum of 18 courses (or 54 credit units) of post-secondary coursework towards a Bachelor of Science in Engineering (BE) degree program.
+The College of Engineering permits students to transfer and apply a maximum of 54 credit units (or approximately 18 courses) of post-secondary coursework towards a Bachelor of Science in Engineering (BE) degree program.

-In the event a student has completed greater than 18 course (or 54 credit units) of transferrable post-secondary coursework, an Academic Advisor in the College of Engineering will determine which 18 course (or 54 credit units) of coursework will be permitted to transfer.
-This is often done in a way that reduces the greatest amount of time to completion for a student's degree program.
+In the event a student has completed greater than 54 credit units of transferrable post-secondary coursework, an Academic Advisor in the College of Engineering will determine which 54 credit units of coursework can be applied toward your degree.
+As much as possible, this is done in a way to reduce the time remaining for a student to complete a degree program.

 The College of Engineering requires students to obtain a minimum final grade in coursework that they wish to transfer and apply towards a Bachelor of Science in Engineering (BE) degree program.

 - University-Level Coursework.
-Students are required to obtain a minimum final grade of a 55% (or D) in any coursework that originates from a university, except for:
+Students are required to obtain a minimum final grade of D (or passing grade) in any coursework that originates from a university, except for:

 - Grant McEwan University.
-Students are required to obtain a minimum final grade of 70% in any coursework that originates from Grant McEwan University.
+Students are required to obtain a minimum final grade of C- in any coursework that originates from Grant McEwan University.

 - College-Level Coursework.
-Students are required to obtain a minimum final grade of 65% (or C) in any coursework that originated from a community college, technical college, polytechnic, or trades school.
+Students are required to obtain a minimum final grade of C in any coursework that originated from a community college, technical college, polytechnic, or trades school.

 The College of Engineering requires that all coursework, including transfer credit, applied towards degree requirements for a Bachelor of Science in Engineering (BE) degree program be completed within a ten-year period.